We hope you will find the answer to your question here. If not, please Contact Us

 Your staff members should be technical people who know how to operate and troubleshoot your equipment.
 Do not use the connectathon event to train new staff.

-The responsibilities of a Connectatahon participant include understanding the list of required tests, scheduling tests during the week with different test partners, executing test steps, gathering result logs, troubleshooting problems, demonstrating results for connectathon monitors, and monitoring test progress during the week.
+The responsibilities of a Connectathon participant include understanding the list of required tests, scheduling tests during the week with different test partners, executing test steps, gathering result logs, troubleshooting problems, demonstrating results for connectathon monitors, and monitoring test progress during the week.
 These are demanding tasks, and experience has shown us that it is extremely difficult to be successful if you send just one staff member.

 If you haven't registered for too many profiles, two staff members should be adequate.
 If you have questions about staff levels for your test system, contact a Connectathon Manager for some guidance.